unswcodeRs/codeRs_website/content/home/welcome.md

 ## **Workshops**

 - We have great workshops lined up for this year, including workshops on purrr, making websites with blogdown, and creating beautiful visualisations with ggplot!
-- Check out the [workshop page](https://unsw-coders.netlify.app/workshops/) to find out more information about upcoming workshops
+- Check out the [workshop page](https://unsw-coders.netlify.app/workshops/) to find out details about upcoming workshops and resources from past workshops

 ## **Drop-in Help Sessions**